ThePeiLin/fakeLisp/README.md

 # fakeLisp
 This is a simple LISP interpreter.
 The grammer of command that can be run by This interpreter like scheme Lisp but it's not lisp,so I call it fakeLisp.
-This interpreter only can't compile a whole file,but it can compile expressions that you input with console.
+This interpreter only can't compile a whole file,but it can compile expressions that you input in console.
 The "defmacro" key word is able to use,and some special form is also able to use in expanding macro.